MicrosoftDocs/bot-docs/styleguide/ref-guide/sdk-team-guidance.md

 ## Reference SDK-defined types

+The SDK-defined types are those defined in the Bot Framerk SDK libraries.
-To link to auto-generated API reference pages in the current documentation set or other documentation sets, use XRef links with the **unique ID** (UID) of the type or member.
+To link to auto-generated API reference pages, use XRef links with the **unique ID** (UID) of the type or member.
 The following is the syntax to create a link:

 ```xml
 <xref:UID>